mike-neck/graalvm-native-image-plugin/README.md

 ##### For linux/mac users

-Before running `nativeImage` task, GraalVM and `native-image` command should be installed.
+(Optional)Before running `nativeImage` task, GraalVM and `native-image` command should be installed.
+Version 0.5.0 or later, the plugin has `installNativeImage` task which execute installation command(`gu install native-image`) so that users do not need to run `gu` command.

 ```shell-session
 # Prerequisites: GraalVM is installed to your machine.